eliac7/cargr-api/README.md

 ## Contact

-For questions or help, open an issue on the GitHub repository or reach out to the maintainers listed in `AUTHORS.md`.
+For questions or help, open an issue on the GitHub repository.